Kids won’t be able to receive the vaccines for several more months.

 1. The COVID-19 vaccines have not yet been studied in children.

-Although more than 70,000 people of all different races and ethnicities participated in the COVID-19 vaccine trials, and scientists found the vaccines to be 95 percent effective in preventing symptomatic cases and also appear to prevent severe disease due to COVID-19, the Pfizer study did not include children younger than age 16, and the Moderna study did not include anyone younger than age 18.
+Although more than 100,000 people of all different races and ethnicities participated in the COVID-19 vaccine trials, the Pfizer and Johnson & Johnson studies did not include children younger than age 16, and the Moderna study did not include anyone younger than age 18.

 “It is standard for a new vaccine that you test it on an adult population to make sure there’s not a safety concern (before you study it in children),” Dr. Gay says.